What kind of fence is best for my property?

 Part of establishing boundaries is keeping things on their respective sides.
 And some things, such as plants, don’t always follow the rules.
 If there are spaces or holes in the fence, plants won’t respect the boundary!

-Depending on why you want the boundary established, a solid timber fence can be a good and relatively inexpensive option.
+Depending on why you want the boundary established, solid timber can be a good and relatively inexpensive option.
 Steel will last longer and be more resistant to weather and require less maintenance, but is much more costly to install.
 Many metal fences also have more spacing so plants (or pets) can drift across the boundaries easier.
-A strong timber fence like a paling fence can have minimal gaps while being sturdy and is a good choice for many.
+A strong timber fence using paling can have minimal gaps while being sturdy and is a good choice for many.

 If privacy is your main concern, you’ll want a fence that is a solid material and tall.
-In New Zealand, you can build a fence up to 2 metres tall without consent from the local council.
+In New Zealand, you can build one up to 2 metres tall without consent from the local council.
 Using all of this allotted amount is a solid start for a privacy fence.

 You’ll also want no gaps if you want privacy so no one can see into your property.
 PVC privacy fences are a popular choice in New Zealand right now.
 They’re simple to put up and maintain and have no gaps between the panels.
 They’re also relatively inexpensive compared to metal fencing.
 However, you’ll also want something like a driveway gate which can drive the cost up if you’re looking for maximum privacy.